Spain’s report on Catholic Church sex abuse estimates victims could number in hundreds of thousands - The Boston Globe

 He said the report and its recommendations would be studied and acted upon.

-He said the report covered a time period that between the 1960s up until recent years.
+He said the report covered a time period from the 1960s until recent years.

 Miguel Hurtado, who was representing an international group called Ending Clergy Abuse, called the report “disappointing” and inferior in its scope and conclusions to ones produced in Australia or Ireland.